Vladimir Mashkov: Grand Theft Auto IV

 Mashkov claims he was in discussions with Rockstar Games to voice the character of Niko Bellic in Grand Theft Auto IV and that the character's appearance is based on him, specifically from his role of the Tracker in the 2001 movie Behind Enemy Lines, but he ultimately turned down the offer.
 Rockstar Games have not commented on Mashkov's claims.

 Personal life

-Mashkov has one daughter, Maria, from his marriage with actress Yelena Shevchenko, from whom he is now divorced.
-Maria is living in United States and she is also an actress.
-Maria criticized her father’s support for the invasion in Ukraine.
+Mashkov has been married four times and has one daughter, Maria, from his previous marriage to Yelena Shevchenko.
+In 2022, his daughter disowned him due to his support for the invasion of Ukraine.
+Mashkov in turn called his daughter a traitor.

-He is also an active supporter of United Russia.

-Sanctions

-In July 2022 the EU imposed sanctions on Vladimir Mashkov in relation to the 2022 Russian invasion of Ukraine.
+In 2016, Forbes ranked him as one of the wealthiest Russian celebrities.